weiserlab/ambuj/cs4222_practice2.md

 ![Question](practice2.jpeg)

-* What is the best route if you only have to maximize and select the best quality link?
+* What is the best route if at every node you only have to select a node that selects the best signal quality link?
-* What is ETX of various links in the topology?
 * What are the ETX for various links in the graph?
+* What is best path considering ETX?
 * What is the best path considering minimum hops to the destination?